dgattey/dg/dg/_posts/2014-09-01-connected-car-citizen.markdown

 ---
 layout: post
 title:  "Connected"
+identifier: "connected"
+type: "Javascript App"
+desc: "A visualization of the future of the connected car"
 thumb: connected.jpg
-desc: "A visualization of the future of the connected car"
-background: "#000000"
-foreground: light
 ---